 Challenges:

 Some obstacles in implementing culture change in agencies include shifting practices across HR, IT, legal, and contracting, among other functional offices, from compliance to performance.
 A culture of compliance is characterized by an emphasis on stringent rules and punitive measures.
 “A culture of compliance constantly emphasizes what the rules are ‘You can't do this, you can't do that; this is prohibited; that's verboten.’”
-Dunne perceives that this issue is institutional, not individual, noting that training and performance measurement are heavily based on rule adherence; this context can make it difficult to advance novel (but legal) approaches.
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016] ]Dunne perceives that this issue is institutional, not individual, noting that training and performance measurement are heavily based on rule adherence; this context can make it difficult to advance novel (but legal) approaches.
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016]

-For instance, Dunne explains, the n actuality provides a degree of latitude and white space for creativity, but a compliance-driven culture has difficulty embracing that flexibility.
+For instance, Dunne explains, the Federal Acquisition Regulations (FAR) in actuality provides a degree of latitude and white space for creativity, but a compliance-driven culture has difficulty embracing that flexibility.
 In a culture of performance, “Sit down with the customer, preferably face-to-face or maybe video conference if you’re geographically dispersed, and say, ‘Explain to me what your mission objective is.
 Explain to me what you want to accomplish.’
 And after their full understanding of what the customer is trying to achieve then you give that customer five different options of how to achieve that.”
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016]

 “I would tell my customers at ARPA-E or EERE […], “Look, treat me as a travel agent.
 You explain to me that you want to go to San Francisco, and maybe you want to have a non-stop, but you have to be pathway agnostic; you can’t ask for a non-stop.
 If I get you to San Francisco by next week, let me choose if I’m going to fly you non-stop, if I’m going to put on a red-eye, if I’m going to fly you to Chicago, or maybe you’ll have three stops on the way.
 But don’t care about the path by which you get there. [….]
 All you should care about is that you ended up accomplishing your objective.”
+[Dunne, M., phone interview with Policy Design Lab, July 18.
+2016]

 Why a CINO is essential: